hukim1112/Inspirenet_ML_tutorial/week6.md

    1. ![20](images/6week/20.png)

-   2. Precision(정확도)
+   2. Precision : 왔다고했는데 진짜로 온 경우
       $$
       \frac{\text{ True positives}}{\text{#predicted positive}}=\frac{\text{ True positives}}{\text{true positive+false positive}}
       $$

-   3. Recall(재현률)
+   3. Recall : 진짜로 온걸 맞춘 경우
       $$
       \frac{\text{ True positives}}{\text{#actual positive}}=\frac{\text{ True positives}}{\text{true positive+false negative}}
       $$

 3. How to learning algorithm doing

-   1. If a classifier is getting high precision and high recall, then we are actually confident taht the algorithm has to be doing well, even if we have very skewed classes.
+   1. If a classifier is getting high precision and high recall, then we are actually confident that the algorithm has to be doing well, even if we have very skewed classes.
    2. Calculating precision and recall is often a much better way to evaluate our learning algorithms than looking at classification error, when the classes are very skewed

 #####Trading off precision and recall